yuvalmGS/gigaspaces-wiki-jekyll/xap97net/getting-partial-results-using-the-projection-api.markdown

 page_id: 63799308
 ---

-{summary}This page describes how you can obtain partial results when querying the space to improve application performance and reduce memory footprint.{summary}
+{% summary %}This page describes how you can obtain partial results when querying the space to improve application performance and reduce memory footprint.{% endsummary %}

 # Overview